FAQ – Frequently Asked Questions

 What materials can be scanned?

-(2) Materials that are difficult to work with: lead, iron, copper, titanium, etc. (possible if the X-ray transmission distance is within 30 mm)
+(2) Materials that are difficult to scan: lead, iron, copper, titanium, etc. (possible as long as the X-ray transmission distance is within 30 mm)

-Please consult with us if the X-ray penetrates iron, copper, etc., which are difficult for X-rays to penetrate (distance to allow X-rays to penetrate is 30 mm or more).
+Please consult with us for iron, copper, etc. that are difficult for X-rays to penetrate (X-rays penetrate more than 30 mm).

-It may also be possible to scan a combination of the above different materials, such as resin and steel, and it may be possible to separate the data into segments.
+It may also be possible to scan a combination of the above different materials, such as resin and iron, and to separate the data into segments.

-What is the size of the material that can be scanned?
+What is the maximum sample size that can be scanned?

 (1) 230kv micro CT